 Is Moore a terrible pick?
 He is hardly different from the hundreds of other nominees over the years who have endorsed monetary expansion, artificially controlled interest rates, and routine interventions in the economy.
 In other words, everyone on the Fed Board is bad, and Moore’s addition will not make a significant difference to the future of monetary policy.
 The status quo will continue, and giving the nod or thumbs down to a 25-basis-point hike or cut will not do much to rein in destructive policies emanating from the Eccles Building for the last several decades.

 Were Trump stumped on a selection to fill a vacant seat, Joseph Salerno, Tom Woods, and Hans-Hermann Hoppe are available.
-They would be glad to bring the gasoline and matches.We value your comments!
-Please weigh in on our comment section below.
+They would be glad to bring the gasoline and matches.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com